RyanO-Projects/STEM-Lab-Project/README.md

                 python -m pip install --upgrade pip

-    and install required addons
+    Make sure you are in the proper directory, and install required addons

                 pip install -r requirements.txt

-4. Make sure you are in the proper directory, and make migrations:
+4. Make migrations

     In your terminal: